takeratta/base-drafts/draft-ietf-quic-transport.md

 An endpoint SHOULD limit the state it commits to retiring connection IDs.
 An endpoint SHOULD allow for sending and tracking a number of RETIRE_CONNECTION_ID frames of at least twice the active_connection_id_limit.
-An endpoint MUST NOT forget a connection ID without retiring it, though MAY choose to treat having too many connection IDs in need of retirement as a connection error of type CONNECTION_ID_LIMIT_ERROR.
+An endpoint MUST NOT forget a connection ID without retiring it; however, an endpoint MAY choose to set a limit for the number of connection IDs that are tracked for retirement and treat this limit being exceeded as a connection error of type CONNECTION_ID_LIMIT_ERROR.

 Endpoints SHOULD NOT issue updates of the Retire Prior To field before receiving RETIRE_CONNECTION_ID frames that retire all connection IDs indicated by the